-The addition of lemon juice and lemon zest makes these strawberry popsicles are so light and refreshing!
+The addition of lemon juice and lemon zest makes these strawberry popsicles so light and refreshing!

 Strawberry Popsicles